 Your employees for the job they do and the customer experience they create with a letter sent to their home, rather than in passing.

 Your Association for the specific educational opportunities their conventions bring you.

-Your partner, family, children for their understanding.
+Your partner, family, and children in gratitude for their understanding.

 The 5 Shifts Brick-and-Mortar Retailers Are Making to Generate Up to 20% Higher Profits Every Month

 Are you a hungry brick-and-mortar store owner who’s ready for a fresh, people-obsessed strategy?
 This training is for you if you want to grow your business using a powerful customer experience formula proven to make your cash register chirp.